jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 <img src="{{ site.cdn }}2018network/idf-11.jpg" class="img-responsive" title="A sample IDF, full of equipment, switch, lots of different communications providers in one place." />

-Each unit's homerun cabling comes into punchdown terminals where both POTS and Wave G can be patched in.
-Wave G customers then are patched to their switch.
+Each unit in our building has a choice between multiple providers, so a unit's coax cable connects to either Comcast, Wave broadband, or DirecTV in the IDF.

+The network home run for our units is a single CAT3 6-pair cable that can carry both network signals and POTS.
+Wave G patch cable is then punched into the network terminals for customer units.

-Here's a closer look at the short patch runs from the switch down to the CAT3 unit patch panels:
+Here's a closer look at the short patch runs from the switch down to the CAT3 patch panels:

 <img src="{{ site.cdn }}2018network/idf-patch.jpg" style="max-width: 300px" class="img-responsive" title="A closer look at the patch connections between the Wave G switch, individual units punchdown terminals, and telco pairs" />

-A single CAT3 cable in our building can then support both plain-old-telephone-service (POTS) and modern Wave G (Ethernet).
-Sigh.

-From the punchdown panels, a unit's CAT3/5/6 cable runs through the ceiling in a rather tiny flex conduit embedded in the concrete slab.
+From the punchdown panels, the cables for all the units run to the ceiling and then into conduit embedded in the concrete slab.

 <img src="{{ site.cdn }}2018network/idf-conduit-homeruns.jpg" class="img-responsive" title="Conduit homeruns embedded in the slab" />